Game Consultants for Indie to AAA Studios

 Discover Technical Production Solutions

 Toño quickly stepped in with process suggestions that were adopted and sped up our ability to put out work faster than it was coming in.
-Later, I found out that Toño, who was an engineer at the time, was scrum certified and had production experience.
-With that said, he understood which parts of the scrum process would be helpful on a small prototyping team, and which parts weren't critical due to our size and goals.
-His understanding of what we were making, how it needed to be made, and how to organize the team led to us coming back from behind and hitting our deadlines.
-In short, Toño sees the big picture, and is able to adjust the process to meet the moment.
-If he hadn't taken over the production process of that project, I'm not sure we would have made it.
+Even though he was an engineer at the time, he understood which parts of Scrum we actually needed on a small prototyping team and which we could ignore.
+His grasp of what we were making, how it needed to be made, and how to organize the team helped us come from behind and hit our deadlines.
+If he hadn’t taken over the production process on that project, I’m not sure we would have made it.

 See What’s Possible for Your Team